kazmiali/etimetracking-backend/README.md

 # SkyBeat Clothing - React App w/ Redux, Firebase & Stripe.

-- Its a E-Commerce clothing store, created with React, react-router, redux, redux-saga, Firebase, and Stripe with basic NodeJS Express server.
+- Its a server for a timetracking web app like Clockify.com and it has Stripe payment implementation with basic NodeJS Express server.

-## Features

-- Used React Hooks.
-- Used Redux with redux-saga for asynchronous code.
-- Stripe payments with backend server for making request to stripe API.
-- Clean and scalable code.
-- Best practices involved.
-- Performance optimazations made where required.

 ## Installation & Initial Setup